shinjipons/shinjipons.github.io/src/markdown/about-digital-calendars.md

 !(iCloud on the Web isn't made for people who use their calendar every day)[media/about-calendars/icloud-web.png]

 Its main downsides are:
-- Lack of dark mode
+- Lack of dark mode.
-- Text is very small on my 27-in monitor
+- Text is very small on my 27-in monitor.
-- Impossible to change how many hours are shown inside of the visible screen area
+- Impossible to change how many hours are shown inside of the visible screen area.
-- Deleting an event requires a double click to show a modal window that contains the "delete" button
+- Deleting an event requires a double click to show a modal window that contains the "delete" button.
-- The typeface used isn't very beautiful
+- The typeface used isn't very beautiful.

 # The obvious candidate: Outlook